ahmedesa/laravel-api-tool-kit-docs/v3/migration-guide.md

 ## 5. Domain-Driven Design (DDD) Support

-The `--domain` option and custom domain paths have been removed from the `api:generate` command to focus on standard Laravel conventions.
+The `--domain` option and all built-in DDD-related features have been **removed**.
+The toolkit now focuses exclusively on standard Laravel conventions.

-**Action Required:** If you were using the DDD features, you should move your generated files to standard Laravel directories (e.g., `app/Models`, `app/Http/Controllers`) or configure your custom paths in `config/api-tool-kit.php` using the `groups_files_paths` setting.

 ---